 In fiscal year 2016, UMCPF entered into a thirty-year (30) lease of commercial real estate located on Baltimore Avenue (U.S. Route 1) in downtown College Park to facilitate the development of a mixed use space in cooperation with the University and a private food service operator.
-The intent of the Foundation is to renovate and restore the space to operating condition and then sub-lease the space to the food service operator as part of a strategic plan to improve the quality of services and amenities available to the students, faculty and staff of the University and the City of College Park.
+The Foundation paid for renovations that restored the space to operating condition and then sub-leased the space to the private food service operator as part of the University and Foundation's strategic plans to improve the quality of services and amenities available to the students, faculty and staff of the University and the City of College Park.
 Future minimum lease payments are as follows: